Site & Assets

 ### Listing assets

 To get started with organising assets in TilliT, begin by creating a comprehensive list of all assets on the site, including areas or lines and machines.
-TilliT asset hierarchy is structured as Site -> (Line or Area) -> Equipment.
+The TilliT asset hierarchy is structured as Site -> (Line or Area) -> Equipment.

 ### Classifying assets